seryalda/dawg/1.0.0/README.md

 🔘 **Easy Integration:** The board is designed for easy integration into your projects, with clear and straightforward pin configurations.

-🚀 **DIN RAIL Compatible:** MARVIN PCB Board v1.0.0 is DIN RAIL compatible, allowing you to seamlessly mount it in standard DIN RAIL enclosures.
-This feature ensures that your projects look professional and can be easily integrated into existing distribution panels.

 📦 **Complete Package:** MARVIN PCB Board v1.0.0 comes with all the necessary components and connectors to get you started on your relay control projects.